 Mole Removal Overview

-- Surgery scar: Whenever you remove something from the skin, there will be a scar.
-Removing models from the chest, shoulders, and upper back have the highest risk of raised scar formation.
+It is important to note that whenever you remove something from the skin, there will be a scar.
+Removing moles from the chest, shoulders, and upper back have the highest risk of raised-scar formation.

 Was this guide helpful?
 Thanks for your feedback